Travel and outdoors product reviews and trips

 ROCKFORD

-Rockford’s First-Ever Indoor Water Resort Opens at the Clock Tower Resort
+First-Ever Indoor Water Resort Opened at the Clock Tower Resort

-Rockford residents began the New Year with a splash, as the city’s first indoor water resort, CoCo Key Water Resort, located at the Clock Tower Resort and Conference Center, opened on January 18, 2007.
+Rockford residents are enjoying the city’s first indoor water resort, CoCo Key Water Resort, located at the Clock Tower Resort and Conference Center, opened on January 18, 2007.

 To make a reservation visit www.cocokeywaterresort.com or call The Clock Tower at (815) 398-6000.